ClemensHofstadler/OperatorGB/README.md

   * A 'Certify' command that does everything from checking compatibility, to computing a Groebner basis as well as a cofactor representation all fully automatically.

 DONE:

+For both:
   * Make documentation modular

+ Mathematica:
-  * Mathematica: change output for Certify depending on 'Info'
+  * change output for Certify depending on 'Info'
+  * add functionality to autmatically generate trivial quiver from given polynomials

 TODO:

 Mathematica:
-  * Certify only reduced to 0 once.
+  * Certify only reduce to 0 once.
 (Maybe try again and save shortest linear comb.)
   * Certify/Groebner without Info => many new lines.
 Get rid of this
   * Update doc in sourcecode.